Sarah Scaife Foundation Inc

 The Sarah Scaife Foundation operates a two-tier application system:

-For Organizations WITH Previous Grants or Pre-Approval:
+For Organisations WITH Previous Grants or Pre-Approval:

-For Organizations WITHOUT Prior Grants (Unsolicited Applications):
+For Organisations WITHOUT Prior Grants (Unsolicited Applications):

 - Must submit applications in hard copy (physical mail) to the Pittsburgh address